MetaMask/action-require-additional-reviewer/README.md

 ## Usage

-This action is designed to be used in conjunction with [`MetaMask/action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr), and will not work unless your repository also uses that action as recommended by its documentation.
+This action is designed to be used in public repositories alongside [`MetaMask/action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr), and will not work unless your repository also uses that action as recommended by its documentation.

 To use this action, you need to make a small addition to the `MetaMask/action-create-release-pr` workflow of your repository, and add a new workflow that uses this action: